 Jewish Big Majority in the City

 The main Israeli consideration was, and still is, to maintain an absolute demographic Jewish majority in Jerusalem.
-During the annexation, Israel refrained from the densely populated Palestinian areas to the borders of Jerusalem.
-Accordingly, several villages were set up outside the municipal boundaries of the city, while some of these lands were annexed to these borders.
+During the annexation, Israel refrained from including some densely populated Palestinian areas within its new borders of Jerusalem.
+Accordingly, several villages remained outside the municipal boundaries of the city, while some of their lands were annexed to these borders.
 The Palestinians living within the newly demarcated boundaries of East Jerusalem were given permanent resident status, with no guarantee of civil or political rights within the city to which they were annexed

 Since 1967, Israel has acted to reinforce a clear Jewish majority in Jerusalem through incentives and massive building for Israelis while simultaneously imposing legal and bureaucratic restrictions on Palestinian building and permanent residency status.
 In spite of Israeli policy making in Jerusalem, the Jewish majority in the city has steadily decreased over the years.
 The original Israeli aspiration for a majority of 70% Jews: 30% Palestinians has been eclipsed by a current forecast of 60% to 40% (now 37% Arab Palestinians).

 The unilateral legal measures that Israel undertook in East Jerusalem did not change the legal status of East Jerusalem under international law.
 Until recently, no nation, including the United States, has recognized the annexation of East Jerusalem to Israel (de facto or de jure) or Israeli sovereignty over East Jerusalem.
 In spite of this position, Israel has treated Jerusalem as a total Israeli land.